 Current Montana and Lewis and Clark County guidelines for public gatherings will be adhered to and mandated for all athletes and spectators.
-Guidelines as of April 15 for public gatherings mandates following CDC social distancing guidelines and no limits on participation capacity.
-This information will be updated here and included in pre race information on race day.
-Masks will be required.
+Masks will not be required but will be offered.
 MTWTri will follow USA Triathlon's Return to Racing Recommendations for Athletes and guidelines of USA Triathlon's Safe Return to Multisport Initiative.

 The mission of MTWTri is to encourage community health.
 Please get vaccinated.
 Montana vaccination clinics can be found here.